 There are six active adult communities in Toms River proper, with a variety of smart housing choices for penny-wise retirees.
 Here is the low-down on four prime examples of Toms River NJ real estate.

-This established, mid-sized neighborhood has 437 attached duplex and single family homes.
-The majority of homes in Gardens of Pleasant Plains are single family, with a select number of duplexes on the grounds.
-These attached homes have two bedrooms, a bathroom, and a garage.
+This established, mid-sized neighborhood has 437 attached and single-family homes.
+The attached homes in Gardens of Pleasant Plains have two bedrooms, a bathroom, and a garage.
 The single-family homes come in three floor plans with two bedrooms, a bathroom, and a garage.
-A homeowners’ association fee provides for common area maintenance and clubhouse access.
+A homeowners’ association (HOA) fee provides for common area maintenance and clubhouse access.

 What to Do

-It’s nice to stroll and sun on the Ocean County beaches most of the the year, until it gets too cold.
+It’s nice to stroll and sun on the Ocean County beaches most of the year until it gets too cold.
 So what can active adults do during the cooler months?

 Ocean County College is a public two-year community college offering continuing education programs, a planetarium, and a performing arts center.
-The Jay and Linda Grunin Center for the Arts has a full calendar of upcoming shows, like The Midiri Brothers Salute to Benny Goodman and Artie Shaw, and The Bronx Wanderers.
 The college also hosts lectures, Sunday afternoon jazz performances, and other events.

 Downtown Toms River features local businesses like galleries, boutiques, craft shops, restaurants, and coffee shops.
 It also has its own farmers market.
-The Ocean County Mall is a bargain hunter’s delight, with a Boscov’s, Coach, Gymboree, Macy’s, Pandora, and a wide choice of eateries.
-There is also a Marshall’s, a Target, and a JC Penney in town.
+The Ocean County Mall is a bargain hunter’s delight, with a Boscov’s, Macy’s, Pandora, and a wide choice of eateries.
+There’s also a Marshall’s, a Target, and a JC Penney in town.

 Sand and surf make for pleasurable pastimes, but Toms River is not all about beach time.
 At 530 acres, Cattus Island State Park showcases nature’s bounty with seven miles of winding trails, exhibits, and the Cooper Environmental Center.
 It’s home to live fish and reptiles, a children’s activity center, bird viewing opportunities, and a butterfly garden.
 Winding River Park has ice-skating, picnic areas, playgrounds, and trails.
 Other in-town parks include Huddy Park and Castle Park.